Home workouts to help you get back in shape

 Joanna Kriehn, MS, RDN, CDCES - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist (CDCES)

-Benefits of video workouts to get back in shape
+Workouts to get back in shape

-Workouts targeting balance
+Workouts for balance

 10-minute balance workout for beginners